cybermerqury/etsi-gs-qkd-014-referenceimplementation/README.md

 make db_start
 ```

-This will create and launch a docker container running a postgres database running at `DATABASE_URL`
+This will create and launch a docker container running a postgres database running at `DATABASE_URL`.

 ## Diesel migrations

 To run the diesel migration SQL scripts and set-up the database, run the
-following command
+following command:

 ```bash
 make db_migration
 ```

 This command will execute the `up.sql` scripts in the `migrations` folder that
 have not yet been executed on the database.